Peer Mentorship to Reduce Suicide Attempts Among High-Risk Adults (PREVAIL)

 Time Frame: 3-months

-Contains 12 likert scale items with three subscales to address different sources of support: family, friends, and significant other.
+The Multidimensional Scale of Perceived Social Support (MDPSS) contains 12 Likert scale items with three subscales to address different sources of support: family, friends, and significant other.
+Total scores are an average (mean) of the subscale scores.
 Mean scores under 2.9 are considered low support, mean scores 3-5 are considered moderate, and 5.1-7 are considered high.
+Scores range from 1-7, with 1 representing lowest support and 7 representing highest support.

 3-months